Three pink tennis balls on a blue court

 More than 15 minutes: default”

-Yes.
-It is okay if it crosses after you strike the ball on your side of the court, or if the ball bounced on your side of the court and was blown back over to the opponent’s side of the net.
+It is also okay to reach over the net and hit the ball if it first bounced on your side of the court and then blew back over to the opponent’s side of the net.

 Source: